pmaxted/pycheops/docs/index.rst

-.. pycheops documentation master file, created by sphinx-quickstart
+.. pycheops documentation master file, created by sphinx-quickstart on Thu May 11 20:51:32 2017.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to pycheops's documentation!
 ====================================